erbsland-dev/erbsland-qt-toml/README.md

 ## License

-Copyright © 2023 Tobias Erbsland.
-Web: https://erbsland.dev/
-Copyright © 2023 EducateIT GmbH.
-Web: https://educateit.ch/
+Copyright © 2023 Tobias Erbsland https://erbsland.dev/ and EducateIT GmbH https://educateit.ch/
+According to the copyright terms specified in the file "COPYRIGHT.md".

+SPDX-License-Identifier: LGPL-3.0-or-later

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either